 To assist with this we have introduced The Scottish Water Sustainable Land Management (SLM) Incentive Scheme.
 Land managers can apply to the Incentive Scheme for assistance in financing measures aimed at contributing to the improvement and protection of water sources in the catchment, over and above the expected regulatory compliance.

 Our Sustainable Land Management (SLM) Incentive Scheme provides financial assistance for selected measures to help protect drinking water sources.
 This enables changes to be made which are over and above regulatory compliance.

 By working together it is hoped that public health is protected, a sustainable approach to the improvement and protection of drinking water quality is adopted and that land managers are not disadvantaged by selecting a more sustainable approach.

 This is an exciting opportunity to work in a different way that if successful will benefit drinking water supplies, the environment and land managers.

-Call our Customer Helpline 0845 601 8855 and ask to speak to one of our Catchment Liaison Officers;
+You can also call our Customer Helpline 0845 601 8855 and ask to speak to one of our Catchment Liaison Officers.

 Or you can write to us at:

 Sustainable Land Management Team